emlynrasta/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse - reverses input
-22-users_and_homes - displays users and their directory based on /etc/passwd file 100-empty_casks - finds empty files and directories
+22-users_and_homes - displays users and their directory based on /etc/passwd file 100-empty_casks - finds empty files and directories 101-gifs - displays all files with .gif extension in the working directory